 Adding Validators

-Add validators to your existing distributed validator cluster using the charon alpha add-validators command.
+Add validators to your existing distributed validator cluster using the charon alpha edit add-validators command.

-You can add validators to your cluster using the charon alpha add-validators command.
-The example below is designed for the default configuration provided by this repository and assumes that the stack uses the Lodestar validator client.
+You can add validators to your cluster using the charon alpha edit add-validators command.
+The example below is designed for the CDVN repository and assumes a Lodestar validator, but the process is similar for other setups.

 Prerequisites